keremcs/keremcs/README.md

 - 👀 I’m interested in Economics
 - 🌱 I’m currently learning Stata
 - 💞️ I’m looking to collaborate on Next.js
-- 📫 How to reach me @keremcs
+- 📫 How to reach me @keremtedu

 <!---
 keremcs/keremcs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.